Laurentino Cortizo: Political career

 Cortizo served as a member of the National Assembly from 1994 to 2004 and is described as being from the centrist wing of his party.
 He became President of the National Assembly in 2000, serving until 2001.

 He also served as Minister of Agricultural and Livestock Development under President Martín Torrijos, however he resigned in 2006 due to his objections to the negotiations made in pursuit of the US-Panama Free Trade Agreement.

 Personal life

 Cortizo is married to Yazmín Colón de Cortizo.
 They have two children, Carolina and Jorge.
 Carolina is currently the director of Wingo that is part of Copa Airlines.

 In June 2022, Cortizo was diagnosed with myelodysplastic syndrome.

-Cortizo is a devout Roman Catholic and often reads the Bible.
+Cortizo is a devout Catholic and often reads the Bible.